 Compare Ugandan and Rwandan development models.

-Both Uganda and Rwanda have had difficult political pasts: Rwanda a genocide and Uganda an insurgency in the north.
+Both Uganda and Rwanda have had difficult political pasts: Rwanda a genocide and Uganda a two-decade insurgency in the north.
 Rwanda has embarked on an aggressive development path that is visible in its spectacular infrastructure, universal healthcare, and exceptional progress in reducing rates of HIV/AIDS and malaria.
 A comparative excursion to Rwanda examines how the two countries’ unique histories and the role of multilateral and bilateral donors and leadership have led to different outcomes.

 Study eco-tourism and natural resource management and conservation with visits to Murchison Falls National Park or Queen Elizabeth National Park.

 Choose to complete a field-based Independent Study Project or a hands-on internship with a community-based, national, or international development organization.